 Carrie’s other corporations law and commercial work has included shareholders oppression actions, directors duties, and professional negligence (accounting advice).
-Carrie’s work in equity and trusts has included a complex church property trust dispute, advising external administrators on issues such as the rules of tracing into mixed funds and a range of trust and property law issues, and advising a statutory body on issues of restitution and of legal and equitable assignment or transfer of assets.
+Carrie’s work in equity and trusts has included a complex church property trust dispute, advising external administrators on a range of trust and property law issues, including the rules of tracing into mixed funds , and advising a statutory body on issues of restitution and of legal and equitable assignment or transfer of assets.